 |Too Much Seconal

 From a Buick Six

-One of the all-time great (very) white bluesmen, Texan Johnny Winter has tragically blunted his formidable talent with on-off hard drug use, reduced these days to playing sitting down, his heavily-tattooed, skeletal frame making his '70s incarnation look a picture of ruddy health.
+One of the all-time great (very) white bluesmen, Texan Johnny Winter has tragically blunted his formidable talent with on-off hard drug use, reduced in his later years to playing sitting down, his heavily-tattooed, skeletal frame making his '70s incarnation look a picture of ruddy health.
 1973's ironically-titled Still Alive and Well was his fifth studio album, in the days when you could still add the suffix '-rock' to his blues, and rock it does, with incendiary takes on standards (Rock Me Baby, Lucille) and his own or guitarist Rick Derringer's material (Silver Train, the title track).
 Winter knows how to slow it down, too, with the balladic Cheap Tequila, the country-inflected Ain't Nothing To Me and the acoustic blues of Too Much Seconal, complete with extra added flute, breaking the flow in not unpleasant fashion, making for an all-round satisfyingly (mostly) heavy blues album.

-Mellotron on one track from producer Todd Rundgren, with a strangely-panned string part on Cheap Tequila, although that seems to be it, not just for the 'Tron, but on the keyboard front altogether.
+Mellotron on one track from Todd Rundgren, with a strangely-panned string part on Cheap Tequila, although that seems to be it, not just for the 'Tron, but on the keyboard front altogether.
 So; great blues album, rather lesser 'Tron one.
 I'm not sure why it's taken me this long to 'discover' Johnny Winter, but I imagine I'll be tracking down a few more of his 'classic' albums in the near future.

 The Chapin Sisters/Winter Flowers (2007, 34.20) ****/T½Let Me Go (Chapin Sisters)

 Slow Devotion (Chapin Sisters)

 Why Have You Left the One You Left Me for (Chapin Sisters)

 Fire Song (Winter Flowers)